tomdee/coreos-kubernetes/Documentation/deploy-master.md

 ### Set Up the policy-agent Pod

-The policy agent is the last major piece of the our master node.
+The policy agent is the last major piece of the master node.
 It monitors the API for changes related to network policy and configures Calico to implement that policy.

 When creating `/etc/kubernetes/manifests/policy-agent.yaml`:

-* Replace `${ETCD_ENDPOINTS}`
+* Replace `${ETCD_ENDPOINTS}` with the same endpoints used in calico-node.service, above.

 **/etc/kubernetes/manifests/policy-agent.yaml**